ordercloud-api/ordercloud-react-sdk/README.md

 #### **login**: `(username:string, password:string, rememberMe:boolean) => Promise<AccessToken>`
 An asyncrhonous callback method for building a login form for your application.
 When **rememberMe** is set to `true`, the `OrderCloudProvider` will attempt to store and use the `refresh_token` as long as it is valid.
 It is not necessary to do anything with the `AccessToken` response as this method will take care of managing the active token and authentication state for you.

+### **loginWithOpenIdConnect**: `(openIdConnectId: string, options?: { appStartPath?: string; customParams?: string; }) => void
+A method for manually redirecting a user to the identity provider login page defined by the openIdConnectId.
+To use this method you must define the relevent `openIdConnect` properties

 #### **logout**: `() => void`
 A callback for logging out a registered user from your application.
 This will also clear the Tanstack query client cache for OrderCloud API calls, forcing any actively used queries to refetch once anonymous auth takes over again or the user logs back in.